R-nvim/R.nvim/README.md

 [documentation](https://github.com/jamespeapen/Nvim-R/wiki) for instructions on [usage](https://github.com/jamespeapen/Nvim-R/wiki/Use).

+## Transitioning from Nvim-R

+During conversion of VimScript to Lua, we decide to end support for features that were useful in the past but no longer sufficiently valuable to be worth the effort of conversion.
+We removed support for `Rrst` (it seems that not many people use it anymore), debugging code (a debug adapter would be better), legacy omni-completion (auto completion with [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) is better), and highlighting functions from .GlobalEnv (difficult to make compatible with tree-sitter + LSP highlighting).

+We changed the key binding to insert the assignment operator (` <- `) from an underscore (which was familiar to Emacs-ESS users) to `Alt+-` which is more convenient (but does not work on Vim).

+We replaced the options `R_source` and `after_R_start` with `hook` and we can insert other hooks for Lua functions at other parts of the code under user request.

+We removed the `"echo"` parameters from the functions that send code to R Console.
+Users can still define the arguments that will be passed to `base::source()` with `source_args`, which includes the ability to pass the argument `echo=TRUE`.
+Now, there is a new option to define how many lines can be sent directly to R Console without saving the code in a temporary file to be sourced (`max_lines_to_paste`).

 ## Screenshots

 The animated GIF below shows R running in a [Neovim] terminal buffer.
 We can